Phish festivals

-Starting in 1996, American jam band Phish has hosted a series of festivals—eleven in total, with attendance at around 85,000.
+Starting in 1996, American jam band Phish has hosted a series of festivals—eleven in total, each attended by many tens of thousands.
 They are typically the only band to perform at the festivals, although the 1998 Lemonwheel festival and 1999 Camp Oswego festival both featured a second stage for supporting acts.

 The Clifford Ball

 The Clifford Ball was the first weekend-long festival hosted by Phish throughout their career.
 The event took place on August 16 and 17, 1996, at the former Plattsburgh Air Force Base in Plattsburgh, New York, about one hour west from Phish's home base of Burlington, Vermont.
 The event was named after Clifford Ball, a man who held events for aviators such as Amelia Earhart.
 The Clifford Ball was a proposed name for the 1990s traveling festival that ultimately was named H.O.R.D.E.

 The name Clifford Ball had been known to the band for some five years before The Clifford Ball took place.
 According to Phish Manager, John Paluska, "The band was walking through the airport in Pittsburgh one day, and they came upon a small, little plaque of a guy named Clifford Ball... it said 'Clifford Ball: a beacon of light in the world of flight.' ...they just thought the [expression] was the funniest idea for a show..."

 The event combined overhead flights by bombers, fighters, gliders, and various other aerial vehicles with carnival rides, jugglers, and men on stilts.
 Three gigantic video screens and four sound towers were erected to amplify the band.
 Phish, the marquee band who headlined the event, were joined by a classical violin quartet, a blues quartet, a choral quintet, and guitar soloists.
 The "Clifford Ball Orchestra" performed an afternoon set of pieces by Debussy, Ravel, and Stravinsky.
 Phish performed seven sets of music over the two nights, including a late night set on a flatbed truck that rolled through the parking lot in the wee hours of the morning.

 70,000 people attended, making the event Phish's largest concert up to that point and the largest rock concert in the United States in that year.
 The audience was four times the size of surrounding city of Plattsburgh, making Plattsburgh the ninth most-populous city in New York that weekend, and adding $20 million into the local economy.
 Despite the size of the concert, it received very little coverage from the mainstream media.
 MTV aired a documentary of the experience, using footage from Phish's production company, Dionysian Productions.
 Phish released a seven-DVD box set on March 3, 2009, chronicling the band's seven sets and including bonus documentary footage.